Erick Jones

-Dr. Erick Christopher Jones Sr. is an industrial engineer and professor in the Department of Industrial, Manufacturing, and Systems Engineering at the University of Texas at Arlington.
+Erick Christopher Jones Sr. is an industrial engineer and professor.
 He is an expert in radio-frequency identification (RFID), quality engineering, and Lean Six Sigma.
-He is the George and Elizabeth Pickett Endowed Professor, as well as Associate Dean for Graduate Studies in the College of Engineering at the University of Texas at Arlington (UTA).
-Jones joined UTA in 2010 after eight years at the University of Nebraska – Lincoln, where he rose to the rank of Associate Professor with tenure.
-He previously served as the deputy director of the UT Arlington's homeland security focused University Center Security Advances via Applied Nanotechnology (SAVANT) Center and he serves as the current director of the Radio Frequency & Auto Identification (RAID) labs at UTA.
 Jones was the program director of The National Science Foundation's (NSF) Engineering Research Centers.
 He is currently Chair of the Supply Chain Technology Committee of International Supply Chain Education Alliance's (ISCEA) International Standards Board (IISB) and Editor in Chief of the International Supply Chain Technology Journal (ISCTJ).

 Jones's background led him to be invited to the National Science Foundation as program officer for the largest engineering investment in the country, the Engineering Research Center (ERC).
 He also worked in the largest fellowship program in the country, the NSF's Graduate Research Fellowships Program (GRFP).
 Jones served as a rotating program director at the NSF.